-The Prevention & Intervention Leadership Team meets regularly and community participation is welcomed.
+The Chronic Disease Prevention & Intervention Leadership Team meets regularly to lead activities to promote healthy lifestyles.
+Community participation is welcomed.
 Meeting times and locations may vary.
 To attend, please request details from a staff contact person.

 CLICK HERE for web links provided by the Chronic Disease Prevention & Intervention Leadership Team that connect to information about free and low-cost activities, classes, and other LOCAL resources for a healthy lifestyle.
 Using these resources can help you to prevent and manage chronic conditions like heart disease, diabetes, and cancer.